A Singapore Government Agency Website

 The urban transformation of Bilbao is closely tied to its funding mechanism and Bilbao Ria 2000.
 Financial gains obtained through land sales are reinvested in recovered areas or spent on strategic urban initiatives, which includes development of the new port and industrial areas, restructuring of railway lines, rehabilitation of the

 historic district, Abandoibarra (waterfront promenade) and new urban parks.

-- The city faces zero sum gain in its population, albeit with an 8% immigration rate, due to its ageing population.
+The city faces zero sum gain in its population, albeit with an 8 percent immigration rate, due to its ageing population.
 The metropolitan area has a population of 870,000 and an increase in the proportion of the middle classes.

-- The proportion of the manufacturing workforce decreased from 46% to 22% in 1975, implying a marked shift in employment from industrial towards service sector.
+The proportion of the manufacturing workforce decreased from 46 percent to 22 percent in 1975, implying a marked shift in employment from industrial towards service sector.

 The average income has almost doubled from €10,500 (approximately USD $11,700) in 1997 to €19,000 (approximately USD $27,100) in 2008.